 This month saw a huge bunch of talented, hard-working people graduate from university.
 If you’re on social media, all you need to do is scroll for a few minutes before you’ll see the graduation gowns, hats being thrown in the air and the end-of-university-and-graduation celebrations.
 It’s an amazing time for uni graduates; after 3, 4 or even more years of hard work, meeting deadlines and having to juggle living out of home with limited finances to get by on, it’s all paid off and it’s time to start the next, exciting chapter in their lives.
 But what about the rest of us?

-I didn’t go to university and whilst I did write about my regrets about that decision here, I am still very much an advocate for the mentality that you don’t need university to be successful.
+I didn’t go to university and whilst I do have regrets, I am still very much an advocate for the mentality that you don’t need university to be successful.
 And you don’t.
 That’s absolutely correct.
 At a time of the year where people are heavily focused on qualifications and degrees and which ones people have achieved, it’s hard to remember that sometimes.

 Just because you didn’t go to university doesn’t mean you’re not as successful, talented, hard-working and smart as those that did.
 We’re all on our own paths and journeys, some of us will require a degree (I sure as heck ain’t seeing a doctor who hasn’t got a degree in medicine!), some of us won’t.
 But whichever way you swing, it’s so important not to belittle anyone else’s achievements.
 Don’t dull someone else’s sparkle – we can all be celebrated.